ShawxingKwok/ITWorks/content/docs/multiplatform/mvb/proposal/_index.md

 # Abstract
 The implementation requires official assistance to design visual operation interfaces.
-The goal is to make view source code from the UI department directly usable by IT developers, including visually designed animations, which corresponding to a new imperative multiplatform UI system.
+The goal is to make view source code from the UI department directly usable by IT developers, including visually designed animations, which corresponding to a new imperative multiplatform UI system with Kotlin.
 If this could be implemented, it could reduce most code as well as negotiations between UI and IT developers, which is revolutionary without doubt.
 {{< hint info >}}
 Many expected effects are explained with abstract words.
 Hope you to be patient.
 {{< /hint >}}